GGleb/indicator-systemtray-unity/README.md

 -----

 To change the mode position: press the middle mouse button on the indicator.
-The horizontal position can be changed: scrolling over the indicator.
+The horizontal position can be changed: scrolling the mouse over the indicator.

 Settings can be changed in gsettings:/net/launchpad/indicator/systemtray (use dconf-editor).